Arthur Blank: Life

 After graduating from Babson Institute in 1963, Blank was hired by Arthur Young and Company, where he was a senior accountant.
 He later joined the Daylin corporation, where he rose to become president of Elliott's Drug Stores/Stripe Discount Stores, a division of Daylin.
 When Daylin decided to sell off that division, Blank moved to another division, Handy Dan Home Improvement Centers.
 Bernard Marcus was CEO of Handy Dan and Blank was vice president of finance when both were fired in 1978, as part of an internal power struggle.

 In 1978, Blank co-founded Home Depot with Marcus.
 New York investment banker Ken Langone assembled the initial group of investors and merchandising expert Patrick Farrah helped founders realize their vision of one-stop shopping for the do-it-yourselfer.
 The first two stores opened on June 22, 1979 in Atlanta.
 The stores revolutionized the home improvement business with its warehouse concept and Blank and Marcus became billionaires as a result.
 Blank spent 19 years as the company's president before succeeding Marcus as CEO.
 Blank retired from the company in 2001 as co-chairman.

-On May 22, 2024, Blank won the Sports Business Journal's Lifetime Achievement Award for his work with the Falcons, United FC, and the surrounding community.
+On May 22, 2024, Blank won the Sports Business Journals Lifetime Achievement Award for his work with the Falcons, United FC, and the surrounding community.
+On June 24, 2026, Blank received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member John W. Henry at a ceremony in Washington, D.C.